-Going on a trip to Trier and want to know all the best things to do in Trier?
-We have you covered!
-Below you will find our guide to all the best attractions in Trier Germany to plan your ultimate trip.
+Want to see the oldest city in Germany that looks more Italian than German?
+Don’t miss the chance to take a trip to Trier and visit all the best things to do in Trier.
+Below, you will find our guide to all the best attractions in Trier Germany to plan your ultimate trip.

 With a whopping nine UNESCO World Heritage sites and the title of Germany’s oldest city, there was no way that we were missing out on a visit to Trier in Germany’s west by the border of Luxembourg.
 In fact, reading about Trier beforehand, I wondered if it was maybe the most underrated city in Germany as I hadn’t even heard of it before researching Germany in depth.